History of the Detroit Lions: Adjusting to life without Bobby Layne and committing to defense (1959–1969)

 A 3–8–1 season in 1959 meant the Lions closed out their most successful decade in disappointing fashion.
 Going into the 1960s, the Lions decided to go with a new rebuild, this time centered around defense.
 The team started by trading defensive end Gerry Perry to the St. Louis Cardinals for cornerback Dick "Night Train" Lane.
 Joe Schmidt later called it "one of the best trades that will ever be made in any sport".
 Lane made three Pro Bowls and four All Pro selections as a Lion.
 Detroit also drafted star defensive tackle Roger Brown to pair with Alex Karras, Sam Williams and Darris McCord, forming one of the most fierce defensive lines in pro football history.

 The Lions also still had '50s stars Joe Schmidt and Yale Lary as well as cornerback Dick LeBeau, who the team signed in 1959.
 Despite a 0–3 start in 1960, the Lions put together a 7–2 record to end the year at 7–5 overall.
 The Lions finished second in the Western Conference and earned a trip to the Playoff Bowl against their rivals the Cleveland Browns, who finished second in the Eastern Conference.
 The game was played on January 7, 1961, at the Miami Orange Bowl in Miami, and was the fifth (and to date last) playoff game between the teams.
 The Lions defeated the Browns 17–16.

 In 1961, a group of stockholders led by former president D. Lyle Fife attempted to remove Edwin J. Anderson as team president.
 Anderson resigned and one of his supporters, William Clay Ford Sr., was chosen to succeed him.
 Anderson was allowed to stay on as general manager.
-In That year, the Lions improved slightly, finishing 8–5–1 and returned to the Playoff Bowl where they destroyed the Philadelphia Eagles 38–10.
+That year, the Lions improved slightly, finishing 8–5–1 and returned to the Playoff Bowl where they destroyed the Philadelphia Eagles 38–10.
 The peak of the Lions' early '60s defense came in 1962 when they put together an 11–3 record and became only the third team in NFL history to never trail by more than 7 points in a game.
 While the Lions finished behind the Packers again, they managed to defeat them on Thanksgiving Day in Detroit 26–14 in a game that became known as the "Thanksgiving Day Massacre".
 This was the Packers' only loss of the season, as they eventually won the 1962 NFL Championship.
 The Lions went to the Playoff Bowl for the third year in a row, defeating the Pittsburgh Steelers 17–10.